 The prosecutor repeatedly argued that the defendant’s closeness to the child, his acting as a father figure was evidence of his guilt.
 Basically, the argument was that child molesters are groomers, and groomers try to get close to their victims.
 Therefore, if the defendant tried to get close to the child, he was a groomer and therefore a child molester.

 As the recent Phelps case shows, to present grooming evidence, the State must call an expert to testify.
 But the Phelps case doesn’t show what makes someone an expert on grooming.

 Most courts will allow testimony by anyone with training or experience that has given them specialized knowledge of grooming behaviors.
 Courts have generally refused to require grooming testimony to pass the more rigorous test used for experts testifying to scientific evidence.
 Therefore, grooming testimony can be presented without any basis in studies published in peer-reviewed journals and without any basis in the scientific method of testing.
 Most often the expert is a child therapist or a child forensic interviewer.

 What to Do If You’ve Been Accused of Grooming

 If you or someone you love has been accused of grooming, you should contact an experienced attorney at once.
 An accusation like this is very serious.
 Don’t speak with anyone about the facts of the situation until you have talked with a lawyer.

 At The Marshall Defense Firm, we understand what’s at risk when a person is accused of a sex crime.
 We have dedicated ourselves to providing superior legal defense in high-stakes cases such as these.
-If you have any questions and would like to schedule a consultation with one of our expert attorneys, please give us a call today at 206-826-1400, or leave send us a message here.
+If you have any questions and would like to schedule a consultation with one of our expert attorneys, please contact us at 206.826.1400 or email@example.com today.